wattob/alleghenyMapper/writing/ideas.md

 5) How will this article support your idea?

 This article will support the idea by providing a control to ensure that the results are correct.
-This is really important as without a firm understanding of the system will work and the win conditions, the system will be unstable.
+This is really important as without a firm understanding of the system will work and the win conditions, the system will be unstable and fault.

 ### Idea 4: Liar's
 1) Explain your idea for a class project.